Career-Technical Assurance Guide (CTAG) Credit

 - For some programs, a Non-CTAV Verification Form must be submitted along with appropriate documentation in order to receive course credit.
-The programs that require this form usually require a licensure or certificate, they are listed on the form itself.
-Please check the form for your program.
+The programs that require this form usually require a licensure or certificate.
+Check the form for your program.

-- If permission is granted or the Verification Form is received, credit will be posted to the academic record of the student once they have applied to Tri-C and been accepted.
-The Office of the Registrar will send a notice to the student’s Tri-C email address once the credit has been posted.
+- If permission is granted or the verification form is received, credit will be posted to the student's academic record once they have been accepted to Tri-C. The Office of the Registrar will send a notice to the student’s Tri-C email address once the credit has been posted.